kintoproj/kinto-helm/README.md

 - [Argo Workflow](https://github.com/argoproj/argo-workflows)
 Notes: KintoHub has been tested with argo workflow 0.9.5.
 - KintoHub does not support its private docker registry yet.
 You must use an external one (docker hub, gcr, ecr, acr, etc.).
-- Kubernetes cluster with at least a node having 4GB or more memory.
+- Kubernetes cluster with at least one node having 4GB memory or more.

 #### Install Argo Workflow